openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 * For Cryptographic Holder Binding, an HB-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST always be present when presenting a SD-JWT VC.

+## OpenID4VC SD-JWT VC Credential Format Profile {#vc_sd_jwt_profile}

+This section specifies how SD-JWT VCs are used in conjunction with OpenID 4 VCs.
+### Format Identifier

+The Credential format identifier is `vc+sd-jwt`.

+### Credential Issuer Metadata {#server_metadata_vc_sd-jwt}

+The following additional Credential Issuer metadata are defined for this Credential format.

+* `type`: REQUIRED.
+JSON string designating the type a certain credential type supports as defined in [@!I-D.terbu-sd-jwt-vc], Section 4.2.2.1.
+* `claims`: OPTIONAL.
+A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
+The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
+The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
+    * `mandatory`: OPTIONAL.
+Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
+If the `mandatory` property is omitted its default should be assumed to be `false`.
+    * `value_type`: OPTIONAL.
+String value determining type of value of the claim.
+A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
+    * `display`: OPTIONAL.
+An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
+Below is a non-exhaustive list of valid parameters that MAY be included:
+        * `name`: OPTIONAL.
+String value of a display name for the claim.
+        * `locale`: OPTIONAL.
+String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
+There MUST be only one object with the same language identifier.
+* `order`: OPTIONAL.
+An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `vc+sd-jwt`.

+<{{examples/credential_metadata_sd_jwt_vc.json}}

+### Credential Offer

+The following additional claims are defined for this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following sub claims:
+  * `type`: REQUIRED.
+JSON string as defined in (#server_metadata_vc_sd-jwt).
+This claim contains the type value the Wallet shall request in the subsequent Credential Request.

+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `vc+sd-jwt`.

+<{{examples/credential_offer_sd_jwt_vc.json}}

+### Authorization Details {#authorization_vc_sd-jwt}

+The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following sub claims:
+  * `type`: REQUIRED.
+JSON string as defined in (#server_metadata_vc_sd-jwt).
+This claim contains the type value the Wallet requests authorization for at the issuer.
+  * `credentialSubject`: OPTIONAL.
+A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
+The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
+This object indicates the claims the Wallet would like to turn up in the credential to be issued.

+The following is a non-normative example of an authorization details object with Credential format `vc+sd-jwt`.

+<{{examples/authorization_details_sd_jwt_vc.json}}

+### Credential Request

+The following additional parameters are defined for Credential Requests and this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following sub claims:
+  * `type`: REQUIRED.
+JSON string as defined in (#authorization_vc_sd-jwt).
+The credential issued by the issuer MUST be of the type defined in this claim.
+  * `credentialSubject`: OPTIONAL.
+A JSON object as defined in (#authorization_vc_sd-jwt).
+This object determines the optional claims to be added to the credential to be issued.

+The following is a non-normative example of a Credential Request with Credential format `vc+sd-jwt`.

+<{{examples/credential_request_sd_jwt_vc.json}}

+### Credential Response {#credential_response_jwt_vc_json}

+The value of the `credential` claim in the Credential Response MUST be a SD-JWT VC.
+Credentials of this format are already a sequence of base64url-encoded values separated by period characters and MUST NOT be re-encoded.

+The following is a non-normative example of a Credential Response with Credential format `vc+sd-jwt`.

+<{{examples/credential_response_sd_jwt_vc.txt}}

 # Crypto Suites

 Issuers, holders and verifiers MUST support P-256 (secp256r1) as a key type with ES256 JWT algorithm for signing and signature validation whenever this profiles requires to do so: